 Special Needs Restraint System

-Some children with special needs will not be required to ride in a restraint system but if the child can ride in a seat then here are a few options that can be used:
+If the child has special needs, mentally and physically, and a licensed doctor advises against restraints or if the child has medical needs that make using a restraint system unsafe.
+While some children with special needs will not be required to ride in a restraint system but if the child can ride in a seat, then here are a few options that can be used:

 - Vest restraints-these types of restraints are used with the tether strap to give protection to the upper body of the child.